UWICompSociety/uwi-cs-webapp/README.md

 `flask run`

-Navigate to 127.0.0.1:5000/hello to check if everything is working properly.
+Navigate to 127.0.0.1:5000/hello in your browser to check if everything is working properly.